shivannis/xandr-docs-public/xandr-docs/articles/invest/billing-reporting.md

 ---
 title: Microsoft Invest - Billing Reporting
-description: In this module, learn how to get information about running reports for billing and invoicing purposes.
+description: In this article, learn how to get information about running reports for billing and invoicing purposes.
 ---

 # Microsoft Invest - Billing Reporting